karen-olson/Serververse/readme.md

 # Serververse

-Serververse is an echo server built in Java, which echoes back any text that is sent to it.
-It was created using JDK 17 and
+Serververse is a server application built in Java using the [Chain of Responsibility](https://refactoring.guru/design-patterns/chain-of-responsibility) design pattern.
+It can be run as an Echo Server, which echoes any text that is sent to it, or an HTTP server, which processes HTTP requests.
+It was created using JDK 17 and Gradle 7.4.
-Gradle 7.4.

 ## Table of Contents